Basic Research Funding Opportunities

 Cure SMA is pleased to announce that we are accepting grant applications for funding of research projects, under a competitive review by our Scientific Advisory Board (SAB).
 View the complete SAB roster.
 Please note that Cure SMA will not release a separate drug discovery RFP in the next twelve months.

-This RFP is now closed.
-Decisions on funding will be announced in 2017.
+The deadline for submission is Friday, September 8, 2017.
 Applications will be accepted for one or two years of funding with a maximum funding level per year of $75,000 and a total award of $150,000 (including 8% overhead) over the duration of the entire project.
 Applications will be accepted from either principal investigators or post-doctoral fellows.

 - Studies focused on the molecular and biochemical mechanisms regulating SMN expression or mediating SMN function.
 Results should lead to a better understanding of the requirements for SMN protein biologically.
 There is a particular interest in identifying genetic modifiers, upstream regulators of SMN expression / splicing / function, and downstream effectors of SMN functional activity, resulting in new drug targets for SMA.